RETURNS APRIL 28, 2023. The date is approaching fast, and we’re making preparations. Don’t miss out!

-Since 2014, this summer program has continued to afford ten marginalized college students [18-24 years] from Washington, DC, the opportunity to be exposed to different skills within independent media for six weeks in partnership with the DC Department of Employment Services.
+Since 2014, this summer program has continued to afford ten college students [18-24 years] from Washington, DC, the opportunity to be exposed to different skills within independent media for six weeks in partnership with the DC Department of Employment Services.
 College students are paid hourly and work/train from 10 am - 3 pm, Monday - Thursday, with Friday field assignments.
 Alumni of the program have gone on to work for Discovery Channel, Radio One, Mayor Bowser, and Regal Entertainment.

 Named in honor of the slain journalist, whose murder is still an open case, this bookstore is being built to fill the 25-year void of a bookstore in Anacostia while addressing the 50% illiteracy rate in this community.